• Register Now for a Free Account!

 roll call

 A group of people who chat online before a cruise, and may have some gatherings set up once on board.
-A roll call may be set up for your cruise by yourself or other cruise passengers.

 [Back To Top]